IrvinWesso/order-book/README.md

 ### Running the Application:
 #### Codespaces:
-1. Navigate to codespaces and open project (Using main branch)
+1. Navigate to codespaces on git and open project (Using main branch)
 2. Once project is loaded, open terminal and run:
 ```bash
 # Build the project